xlab/node-irc/README.md

 Of course, you can just clone this, and manually point at the library itself, but we really recommend using [npm](http://github.com/isaacs/npm)!

-Note that as of version 0.3.8, node-irc supports character set detection using [icu](http://site.icu-project.org/).
-You'll need to install libiconv (if necessary; Linux systems tend to ship this in their glibc) and libicu (and its headers, if necessary, [install instructions](https://github.com/mooz/node-icu-charset-detector#installing-icu)) in order to use this feature.
-If you do not have these libraries or their headers installed, you will receive errors when trying to build these dependencies.
-However, node-irc will still install (assuming nothing else failed) and you'll be able to use it, just not the character set features.

 ## Basic Usage

 This library provides basic IRC client functionality.
 In the simplest case you